 - access is only allowed at certain times of the day

 - all but certain vehicles or trips are banned.

-For an overview of key Access Regulations see our overview of key Access Regulations.
-All key Urban Access Regulation Schemes are in the list below.
-You can also search under countries, the Quick Guide, the map, or the list below.
-If there is no key-ARS in the city you are searching, then check in the Quick Guide for physical regulations, as they may have some regulations there.
+See our overview of the key Access Regulations for an introduction on the different schemes.
+A list of all 'other entry restriction' schemes is given below this text.
+You can also search for cities under the list of Countries, the Quick Guide or with the map.
+If there is no key-ARS in the city you need, then check in the Quick Guide for physical regulations, as they may have some regulations there.

 Why Access Regulations?

 Many cities and towns struggle with the balance of congestion, ‘liveability’, air pollution, noise levels, accessibility, damage to historic buildings and other pressures of urban life.
 Many cities have levels of pollution that adversely affect health.
 Congested, polluted, noisy cities are not attractive for businesses or residents.